You can learn how to make Italian Cream Puffs with this simple recipe.

 Ingredients

-Firstly you'll need to make the puffs which are a simple choux pastry recipe.
-Choux (pronouced 'shoo') pastry sounds complicated but it's actually really easy.
-You'll need very basic ingredients to make the puffs.
+Firstly you’ll need to make the puffs which are a simple choux pastry recipe.
+Choux (pronounced ‘shoo’) pastry sounds complicated but it’s easy.
+You’ll need very basic ingredients to make the puffs.

-The technique used to make choux pastry is quite different to other pastries but is basically foolproof.
+The technique used to make choux pastry is quite different from other pastries but is almost foolproof.
 The high ratio of water in the paste means that it puffs up dramatically in the oven resulting in a crisp exterior and a hollow interior.

 Variations